-It sounds silly but if you say to your partner or family that you'll all have dinner every night at 6pm – it will help you to focus on your work and ensure you get everything done in time.
-You won't want to keep letting everyone down by working late and missing one of the nicest meals of the day.
+It sounds silly but if you say to your partner or family that you'll all have dinner every night at 6 pm – it will help you to focus on your work and ensure you get everything done in time.
+You won't want to keep letting everyone down by working late and missing one of the best meals of the day.

 Streamline your processes

 If you've got a current system in place to tackle an administrative task and it's taking too long to sort, then find an alternative solution that works faster and smarter.
 Look at everything you need to run a business and find ways to streamline your processes.
 For example, I used to create invoices at the end of every month manually, and it would take me a good day of my time to organise.
 But then I signed up to FreeAgent and invoicing is now a breeze.

 Got a long commute?
 Make the most of it

 If you're travelling by train or bus every day, then why not make the most of the time?
 You can use your commute to think about new ideas for your business, jot down potential blog post topics for your website, or even read a 'how-to' book to help you become a better freelancer.
 By making the most of your commute, you'll free up your leisure time to relax and follow non-work pursuits.

 Keep in control of your work at all times, so you avoid worrying about things during downtime.
 Use task management software and ensure all your jobs are logged at the end of every day, so you know what you've got to do the following.
 Remember, you'll never finish your task list, so stop stressing about work and try your best every day.
 Check out these 10 project management tools.

 Stop feeling guilty

 So you've decided to go out and exercise at 10 am instead of working, but you're feeling guilty?
 Don't be!
 Freelancing is tough, and you deserve to embrace some of the positives about working for yourself.
 Free up your time to do the things you love, and you'll be a much happier person.
 And if you're happier, you'll be more productive when you do choose to work.